datacarpentry/semester-biology/materials/r-intro.md

 * A function call is composed of two parts, the name of the function and the arguments that the function requires to calculate the value it returns.
-In the example above abs() is the name of the function, and -2 is the argument.
+In the example above `abs()` is the name of the function, and `-2` is the argument.

 * Functions can take multiple arguments.
-For example, if we want to round pi to two decimal places we would use the round function with the arguments 3.14159 and 2, where the first argument is the number to be rounded and the second argument is the number of decimal points to round it to.
+For example, if we want to round `pi` to two decimal places we would use the round function with the arguments `3.14159` and `2`, where the first argument is the number to be rounded and the second argument is the number of decimal points to round it to.

 ```